markslater/docs/source/replication/server-side-replication-resynchronize-remote.rst

 5) Monitor Resynchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc replicate status` command on the ``Baker`` deployment to
+Use the :mc-cmd:`mc replicate status` command on the ``TARGET`` deployment to
 track the received replication data:

 .. code-block:: shell
    :class: copyable

-   mc replicate status Baker/BUCKET
+   mc replicate status TARGET/BUCKET

 The replication received bytes increases throughout the resynchronization
 process up through completion.